suffs811/the-terminator/README.md

 stage 3 - persistence and data exfiltration (ensure ssh is active on local machine)
 - check for root permissions and suggest -f to bypass root check
-- if root permissions is true, create password from user input, add new root user to /etc/passwd, /etc/shadow files and add to root group
+- if root permissions are true, create password from user input, add new root user to /etc/passwd, /etc/shadow files and add to root group
 - create shell script at /dev/shm/.data/data_log containing netcat reverse shell at ip:port from user input
 - create cronjob in /etc/crontab to execute the shell script every minute